baywet/Overlay-Specification/src/overlay.md

 #### Copy example

-Copy actions behave similarly to update actions but source the node to from the document being transformed.
-Copy actions MAY be used in sequence with update or remove actions to perform more advanced transformations like moving or renaming nodes.
+Copy actions behave similarly to `update` actions but source the node to from the document being transformed.
+Copy `actions` MAY be used in sequence with `update` or `remove` actions to perform more advanced transformations like moving or renaming nodes.

 ##### Simple copy

-The following example demonstrates how the operations from the "items" path item are copied to the "some-items" path item.
+This example shows how to copy all operations from the `items` path item to the `some-items` path item.

 ###### Source description